What Channels to Use for Thought Leadership

 What Thought Leader Channels Are Best For You?

 As you can see, there are a lot of different thought leader channels you can use, and ideally, a combination of several of them is what you want to use.
 However, how do you narrow down the field?
 A good place to start with this is beginning with the end in mind.
 Look at some of the other thought leaders who are successful in your niche and see what type of channels they are using to get their content out.
-In some cases, your budget may also determine your options.
-For example, video content is a great option, but it’s among the most expensive out there.
-By comparison, a podcast isn’t as expensive to do, but can appeal to a similar audience.

-Knowing your options in terms of thought leader channels, it’s key to make sure that you can target the ideal options to get your content not only in front of your target audience, but also in front of influencers and other figures that can expand your reach.
-Still trying to figure out how to best leverage PR to boost your thought leadership?
-How about creating quality content that will get more shares?
-Our full guide on How To Become A Thought Leader covers all of these different questions and other insight that will help you reach your thought leadership goals.
+Knowing your options in terms of thought leadership channels, it’s key to make sure that you can target the ideal options to get your content not only in front of your target audience, but also in front of influencers and other figures that can expand your reach.